jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) means—
     (i) an amount of a tax of another country meeting the requirements of section YA 2(5) (Meaning of income tax varied):
     (ii) in relation to a double tax agreement providing relief from tax or double taxation, an amount of tax to which the double tax agreement applies; and
-  (b) includes an amount of a tax of another country that is a qualified domestic minimum top-up tax, as defined in Article 10.1.1 of the global anti-base erosion model rules; and
+  (b) includes an amount of a tax of another country that is either or both of the following:
-  (c) includes an amount of a tax of another country that is of substantially the same nature as the tax that will be imposed by this Act—
+    (i) a qualified domestic minimum top-up tax, as defined in Article 10.1.1 of the global anti-base erosion model rules:
-    (i) when all the provisions of the Taxation (Annual Rates for 2023–24, Multinational Tax, and Remedial Matters) Act 2024 (the amendment Act) listed in section 2(31) and (33) of the amendment Act have come into force; and
+    (ii) of substantially the same nature as multinational top-up tax payable because of the application of the modifications to Article 2.1 of the global anti-base erosion model rules set out in schedule 25B, item 1B (Items modifying global anti-base erosion model rules); and
-    (ii) because of the application of the modifications to Article 2.1 of the global anti-base erosion model rules made by section 123(3) of the amendment Act; and
+  (c)
   (d) does not include an amount of a tax of another country that is based on—
     (i) Articles 2.1 to 2.3 of the global anti-base erosion model rules; or (ii) Articles 2.4 to 2.6 of those model rules.